Precision Neuroscience

-Precision Neuroscience is an American brain–computer interface (BCI) company based in New York City and with offices in Santa Clara, California, Addison, Texas and Minneapolis, Minnesota.
+Precision Neuroscience is an American brain–computer interface (BCI) company based in New York City and with offices in Santa Clara, California and Addison, Texas.

 The company is building a minimally invasive brain–computer interface.
-The interface is based on a thin-film microelectrode array that conforms to the brain surface without penetrating the tissue.
-It can collect hundreds of times more neural data than traditional cortical surface arrays.
+The interface includes a thin-film microelectrode array that conforms to the brain surface without penetrating the brain tissue.
+It collects hundreds of times higher resolution neural data than traditional cortical surface arrays.
 The procedure to implant the device does not require a craniotomy, and the implantation is designed to be reversible.
-Precision Neuroscience aims to treat neurological conditions such as spinal cord injury, stroke, and neurodegenerative diseases such as ALS and traumatic brain injury.
+Precision Neuroscience aims to treat neurological conditions such as spinal cord injury, stroke, traumatic brain injury, and neurodegenerative conditions such as ALS.